-The Authority confirmed that the service had an operational procedure, patient pathway and documentation process thereby ensuring an integrated approach for the delivery of triple assessment.
+The Authority confirmed that the service had a draft operational procedure, patient pathway and documentation process thereby ensuring an integrated approach for the delivery of triple assessment.

-The clinic timetable confirmed a weekly scheduling of the triple assessment clinic (TAC).
-The review of the patients' healthcare record confirmed the clinical and radiology assessments were clearly identified and all scores recorded in the TAC pro forma.
-The referring consultant is responsible for ensuring all appropriate patients details are referred to the MDT meeting coordinator for inclusion at the next MDT meeting.
+The clinic timetable confirmed the weekly scheduling of triple assessment clinics (TAC).
+The Hospital had introduced a new user-friendly healthcare record layout.
+The review of the patient's healthcare record confirmed the clinical and radiology assessments were clearly identified and all scores recorded in the TAC pro forma.
+The referring consultant is responsible to ensure all appropriate patients details are referred to the MDT meeting coordinator for inclusion at the next MDT meeting.

-At the time of the Review, the Authority found that the centre was holding a minimum of one weekly triple assessment clinic.
+The Authority found that the centre was holding a minimum of one weekly triple assessment clinic.